'Irish deputy PM did not discuss email'

 'Irish deputy PM did not discuss email,' says spokesperson

-Ireland's deputy prime minister did not discuss an email regarding the O'Higgins commission of investigation with then Irish police commissioner, a government spokesperson has said.
+Ireland's deputy prime minister did not discuss an email regarding a whistleblower by then Irish police commissioner, a government spokesperson has said.

-They said Frances Fitzgerald was at an event with Noirín O'Sullivan the day after receiving the email.
+The email outlined the legal strategy to be pursued against Sgt Maurice McCabe.

-A statement said there was no discussion between the two that day relating to the commission.
+Frances Fitzgerald was at an event with Noirín O'Sullivan the day after receiving the email.

 The email has sparked a political crisis within the Irish government.